-Fire Captain: Under general supervision of a Battalion Chief, incumbents serve as a shift supervisor with responsibility for utilizing personnel and equipment during emergencies and/or act as a business/commercial fire prevention/fire safety building inspector and supervise assigned personnel.
+Fire Captain: Under general supervision of a Battalion Chief, incumbents serve as a shift supervisor with responsibility for utilizing personnel and equipment during emergencies [and/or act as a business/commercial fire prevention/fire safety building inspector] and supervise assigned personnel.

 Firefighter II: Under general supervision, incumbents have greater responsibility in operating and maintaining fire apparatus (i.e., pump and hydraulic systems and emergency vehicles and equipment) than a Firefighter I. Incumbents perform the full range of emergency response and presuppression duties described in the series concept.
-Incumbents perform leadwork duties and are required to obtain and maintain the required certifications as identify the by agency.
+Incumbents perform leadwork duties and are required to obtain and maintain the required certifications as identified by the agency.

 Firefighter I: Under direct supervision, incumbents at this level perform all or part of the duties outlined in the series concept.
-Perform fire suppression, emergency medical services, basic fire inspections and related duties.
-Incumbents participate in hazardous fuels mitigation and fire prevention activities; train volunteer and various fire fighting personnel; maintain fire apparatus and equipment for constant readiness.
-[This is the trainee level in the series.
-Progression to the next level may occur upon meeting the minimum qualifications, satisfactory job performance and with the approval of the appointing authority.]
+Perform fire suppression, [emergency medical services,] basic fire inspections and related duties.
+Incumbents participate in hazardous fuels mitigation and fire prevention activities; train volunteer and various firefighting personnel; maintain fire apparatus and equipment for constant readiness.